arangodb/arangodb/Documentation/DocuBlocks/Rest/Graphs/put_api_gharial_graph_edge_definition.md

 @RESTURLPARAM{graph,string,required}
 The name of the graph.

-@RESTURLPARAM{definition,string,required}
+@RESTURLPARAM{collection,string,required}
-The name of the edge collection used in the definition.
+The name of the edge collection used in the edge definition.

 @RESTQUERYPARAMETERS